rikoprogrammer/Modeling-Shiny-App/readme2.md

 1. The first statistical technique uses ordinary least squares (OLS) regression techniques.
 Our app offers 2 step-wise methods for optimizing ordinary least squares regression; namely, forward and backward step-wise regressions.

 The second statistical technique also uses ordinary least squares (OLS) and includes 2 dummies meant to eliminate outliers.
-Their inclusion can tighten the regression model but comes at the cost of “overfitting” the regression by reducing the degrees of freedom by 2.
+Their inclusion can tighten the regression model but comes at the cost of “over fitting” the regression by reducing the degrees of freedom by 2.

 The dummy variables are based upon standard errors and residuals, dummy 1 is equal 1 if the residuals are equal to or greater than the standard error and it is zero otherwise.